Mariners lose third straight to Salvador Perez and the Royals to open crucial homestand

-The Mariners might have nightmares for a long time about Kansas City Royals slugger Salvador Perez terrorizing them.
+The Mariners might have nightmares for a long time about Kansas City Royals slugger Salvador Perez.

 Perez has been a one-man wrecking crew against the Mariners, whose playoff hopes have dwindled rapidly in his wake.

-Perez hit grand slams Thursday and Friday that were pivotal in Royals victories, and although he missed on a chance to become the first player in MLB history to hit slams in three straight games, his two-run homer Saturday keyed the Royals’ 4-2 at T-Mobile Park.
+Perez hit grand slams Thursday and Friday that were pivotal in Royals victories, and although he missed on a chance to become the first player in MLB history to hit slams in three straight games, his two-run homer Saturday keyed the Royals’ 4-2 win at T-Mobile Park.

 Kansas City led 1-0 in the top of the fifth inning when Nicky Lopez dunked a soft single to center field, bringing up Perez.